-NOAH PUTTERMAN (Director of Theatre For Youth) As Director of Children’s Theatre and Education at Casa Mañana Theatre since August 2013, Noah has directed multiple Casa productions for the Children’s Theatre season, national touring productions, CPAC/Camp Casa, and the critically acclaimed Apprentice Program (Jekyll & Hyde, Big Fish, Children of Eden, and Bloody Bloody Andrew Jackson).
+NOAH PUTTERMAN (Director of Theatre For Youth) Now in his 5th season at Casa, Noah has directed multiple productions for the Children’s Theatre season, national touring productions, CPAC/Camp Casa, and the critically acclaimed Apprentice Program (Jekyll & Hyde, Big Fish, Children of Eden, and Bloody Bloody Andrew Jackson).
 He is a graduate of the University of Minnesota, where he received a BA in Psychology and a BFA in Acting from the University of Minnesota/Guthrie Theatre BFA Actor Training Program.
 As an actor, he has appeared in Casa’s Rent (Mark Cohen) Fiddler on the Roof (Motel the tailor) and Les Miserables (Grantaire).
 Other acting credits include the Off-Broadway and national touring productions of As You Like It, Of Mice and Men, The Comedy of Errors and Julius Caesar with The Acting Company, a Tony award winning classical theater repertoire company; the title role in Hedwig and the Angry Inch (Alpine Theatre Project), Seymour in Little Shop of Horrors (The North Carolina Theatre), Fred in A Christmas Carol (The Guthrie Theater) and The Baker in Into the Woods (Hope Summer Repertory Theatre).
 Teaching and directing credits include The Carolina Arts Festival, The WEB Bubois Community Development Corporation, Single Shot Theatre Company, Delta Boys Theatre Company, and The Experimental Theatre at the University of Minnesota.
 He is a proud member of Actors’ Equity Association, a National Foundation for Advancement in the Arts YoungARTS winner, and a United States Presidential Scholar in the Arts.